Nonstabilizerness dynamics in many-body localized systems

-In Fig.~\ref{Fig:TFIM}(b), we present the SRE evolution of initial $X$-polarized state $|\Psi_X\rangle$, a random state in the $X$ basis.
+In Fig.~\ref{Fig:TFIM}(b), we present the SRE evolution of the initial $X$-polarized state $|\Psi_X\rangle$.
 The SRE, $\mathcal{M}_2$, initially grows rapidly before slowing down at longer times.
 Even for strong disorder, the SRE approaches the Haar value at late times.
-A similar trend is observed for a randomly selected state of $Y$ basis, $|\Psi_Y\rangle$, as shown in Fig.~\ref{Fig:TFIM}(c).
-This choice leads to the smallest contribution of the Pauli strings involving only $\hat{Z}_i$ operators, and, consequently, the saturation value in \eqref{Eq:SRE_MBL} is $\mathcal{M}_2^{\mathrm{Haar}}$.
+A similar trend is observed for $|\Psi_Y\rangle$, as shown in Fig.~\ref{Fig:TFIM}(c).
 Additionally, we examine product states constructed by random rotations on the Bloch sphere, denoted as $|\Psi_R\rangle$.
 Since such states cannot be constructed by Clifford gates, $\mathcal{M}_{2}\neq0$ at $t=0$.
-However, this initial value is significantly below the Haar limit, as non-entangled states typically possess low nonstabilizerness~\cite{oliviero22magic}.
-Therefore, under Hamiltonian dynamics, the magic resources spread over time, consistently with \eqref{Eq:SRE_MBL}, and the SRE growth is intermediate between the dynamics for the $|\Psi_Z\rangle$ and $|\Psi_Y\rangle$ states.
+However, this initial value is significantly below the Haar limit, as the SRE of product states is limited to $\mathcal{M}_{2}=L\log_2(4/3)$~\cite{Leone2022stabilizer}.
+Therefore, under Hamiltonian dynamics, the magic resources spread over time, consistent with \eqref{Eq:SRE_MBL}, and the SRE growth is intermediate between the dynamics for the $|\Psi_Z\rangle$ and $|\Psi_Y\rangle$ states.

+\paragraph*{Dependence of the initial state.} To explain the dependence of $\mathcal{M}_2^{\mathrm{sat}}$ on the choice of the initial state, we revisit the $\ell$-bit model.
+Starting from a random product state in the computational basis $|i^{\prime}\rangle$, we prepare the state

+where $d(i,i^{\prime})$ is the Hamming distance between two states and $\alpha$ is a parameter that controls the degree of localization in the computational basis.
+In Fig.~\ref{Fig:WZ_main}(a), we show that the dynamics of $\mathcal{M}_2$ slows down as $\alpha$ increases, i.e. when the initial state becomes more localized in the computational basis.
+Saturation values $\mathcal{M}_2^{\mathrm{sat}}$ also critically depend on the value of $\alpha$.
+The power-law exponent $\beta$, as illustrated in Fig.~\ref{Fig:WZ_main}(b), decreases monotonically as $\alpha$ increases, practically vanishing for $\alpha\geq2$.